SumianVoice/TransVoice-Wiki/wiki/pages/other-resources/glossary.md

 ### Subharmonics
 - rough quality similar to creak/fry
 - extra harmonics appear; one in between each harmonic, essentially making it as if the pitch was halved
+- this is due to every 2nd cycle of the vocal folds being interrupted
+- it's also possible for it to cancel out every 3rd cycle instead, leading to two extra harmonics instead of just one
+- theoretically there's no limit to the fraction of cycles interrupted as long as it's consistent
 - can be a sign of slight FVF constriction interfering
 - [on subharmonics](https://youtu.be/DbKJ2E7YCNg?t=274)